daveoftheparty/speedy-moq/CONTRIBUTING.md

 ## New models in code

 I'm trying to keep the implementation of the language server more or less separate (or as separate as possible) from the LSP provider.
 I'm not saying there's a better choice out there for C#, but, I had a lot of trouble trying to get it up and running, due to an extreme lack of documentation.
-I hope not to have to replace the OmniLsp project, but, if I do, I want the transition as smooth as possible, so:
+I hope not to have to replace the MoqGenerator.Lsp project, but, if I do, I want the transition as smooth as possible, so:

-If you need a new model to communicate between OmniLsp <==> MoqGenerator, take the model from this spec, version 3.16:
+If you need a new model to communicate between MoqGenerator.Lsp <==> MoqGenerator, take the model from this spec, version 3.16:

 https://microsoft.github.io/language-server-protocol/specification